Biehrer/ecg-analyzer/README.md

 See main.cpp for entry point of the program

-Feel free to message me @jonas.biehrer@hotmail.de, if you would like to contribute to the project or sub-projects (e.g data visualization with OpenGL, implementation of algorithms)
+Feel free to message me, if you would like to contribute to the project or sub-projects (e.g data visualization with OpenGL, implementation of algorithms)